 Meanwhile, during a trip to Costa Rica, the all-inclusive we stayed at had plenty of choices at their restaurants open for lunch.

 - One of the best things about cruise vacations is the food.
 You will never go hungry on a cruise.
-There are so many food options available that you will be able to find something to eat no matter what time of day it is.
+There are so many food options available that you can find something to eat no matter what time of day it is.

 - You will have the option to dine in the main dining room or order room service.
 The main dining room usually has set times for breakfast and dinner.
 Sometimes there are special lunches.